If you consistently shooting low left with a pistol as a right handed shooter. Here are few things to diagnose your

-- Focus on your breathing - Concentrate on your breathing technique for follow-up shots to improve accuracy and shot group
+- Focus on your breathing - Concentrate on your breathing technique for follow-up shots to enhance accuracy and tighten your shot group.

 Misaligned Iron Sights

 Misaligned sight picture can definitely make a handgun shooting low.
 If iron sights are not aligned properly, please use a sight pusher to readjust the rear sight.

 Re-Zero Sights Correctly

-If your handgun is shooting low with a red dot sight, be sure to test and verify points of impact on targets.
+If your handgun is consistently shooting low when equipped with a red dot sight, it is important to perform testing and verify the points of impact on your targets.

 Use a metered torque wrench to torque down the optic tight so it retains zero and not get loose over time.